Best Marriage & Family Therapy (MFT) Degree Programs in Alabama 2026

 Campus Based - Visit Website

-• COAMFTE Accredited Program
+• COAMFTE accredited

 • December 15 application deadline

-• 4:1 student-to-faculty ratio
+• 4:1 student to faculty ratio

 Graduate Certificate - Master of Science in Marriage and Family Therapy